Recurrent neural chemical reaction networks that approximate arbitrary dynamics: Acknowledgements

-{ {\bf Author Contributions}: AD, BQ, TEO, and TP conceptualization the study; AD and TP preformed the mathematical analyses; AD preformed the simulations and wrote the original draft; BQ, TEO, and TP reviewed and edited the final submission.} \\
+{ {\bf Author Contributions}: AD, BQ, TEO, and TP conceptualization the study; AD and TP preformed the mathematical analyses; AD preformed the numerical simulations and produced the figures; AD and TP wrote the paper; BQ and TEO reviewed the paper.} \\

 { {\bf Funding}: Alexander Dack acknowledges funding from the Department of Bioengineering at Imperial College London.
-Benjamin Qureshi would like to thank the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant agreement No. 851910).
+Benjamin Qureshi was funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (Grant agreement No. 851910).
 Thomas E. Ouldridge would like to thank the Royal Society for a University Research Fellowship.
 Tomislav Plesa would like to thank Peterhouse, University of Cambridge, for a Fellowship.} \\